pravinwedage/fscPropBench/README.md

 ### 5. Serial port permissions

+Serial port access is required to connect to the Pixhawk.
 Without this the agent will fail with "permission denied" on `/dev/ttyUSB0`.

 ```bash
 sudo usermod -a -G dialout $USER